 It's a proven fact: helmets and protective apparel significantly reduce the number and severity of head and other injuries.
 So always wear an approved motorcycle helmet and protective apparel.
-P. 8 apparel.
+2 P. 9 that you and your passenger are both wearing an approved motorcycle helmet and protective apparel.
 Instruct your passenger on holding onto the seat strap or your waist, leaning with you in turns, and keeping their feet on the footpegs, even when the motorcycle is stopped.